seccode/firn/README.md

 Thank you!

 This is a demonstration of the algorithm.
 Work is being done to create a production ready package.
+Also considering making a zstd fork with the change of offset,length being remapped to the most frequent bytes.
+This should make things more Zipfian-like.
 This is a work in progress so the most recent files might not be the most up to date code, the history stores all versions